Community Settings >> Engagement >> Campaigns

 4. Instruction for Idea Submit form: This section allows you to put down any instruction for the members which would be visible in the Idea submission form.

 5. Campaign Group: If the community has created different campaign groups you could select the specific campaign group.
 If not the campaign will be moved to the default campaign group of the community.

-6. Campaign Image: Every campaign can be set up with a custom banner image for the campaign with a recommended size of 690 x 518 (pixels).
+Every campaign can be set up with a custom banner image for the campaign with a recommended size of 690 x 518 (pixels).

 Behaviors and Permissions